 3. Credit validity

 All credit approvals are deemed to be valid for a three year period based on the year of study in which the unit/course was completed.
 The three year validity does not apply if details of the basis of credit (e.g. titles, codes, awards) at either the awarding or granting institution are amended.

 4. Recency requirements

-Credit will not be granted in respect of work which was completed more than 10 years prior to the application for credit.
+Credit will not be granted in respect of work and/or studies completed more than 10 years prior to the application for credit.

 Responsibility for implementation

 Block Credit is granted towards whole stages or components of a qualification.
 Block credit does not involve individual student assessment but is usually arranged through a credit transfer or articulation agreement with another education provider.
 Block credit involves credit being granted for a whole section of a course such as a semester or year of full-time study in the course, rather than for specific units.